michael-hartmann/caps/docs/paper/paper.md

 The numerical evaluation of the determinants demands a truncation of the originally infinite vector space.
 For a fixed accuracy, the required dimension scales linearly with the aspect ration $R/L$ and can become of the order of
 $10^4$ or larger.
-Moreover, the matrices are ill-conditioned rendering a numerical evaluation difficult.
+Moreover, the matrices are ill-conditioned, making a numerical evaluation difficult.
 These problems limit the aspect ratios accessible in standard implementations to $R/L\lesssim100$ [@Durand_phd].